VeronicaG24/Assignment1_Exp/README.md

 ----------------------
 You can observe the behavior of the real robot, **ROSbot 2**, which is the same as in the simulation.
 The video in the small box represents what the camera sees.

+The code used can be found on the same repository but in the `real_robot` branch.
+It is the same used in the simulation with the camera fixed without the part related o the simulation.

  <img source src="/video/rosbot_bihaviour.gif" alt="gif showing the bahaviour of a real Rosbot" width=800>

 Possible improvements